Schwinn 12″ Balance Bike (Original)

 Schwinn’s balance bike is a solid bike that won’t break the bank.
-While it’s certainly not perfect, with air tires and a strong build, the Schwinn is our new favorite budget balance bike for three to four year olds.
-With a weight 10.5 lbs. and a seat height ranging from 14″ to 16.5,” the Schwinn is too big toddlers, but is a good fit for preschoolers.
-Similar in size to the TykesBykes 12″ and the Radio Flyer, the Schwinn has its pro and cons.
+While it’s certainly not perfect, with air tires and a strong build, the Schwinn is our new favorite budget balance bike for three to four-year-olds.
+With a weight of 10.5 lbs. and a seat height ranging from 14″ to 16.5,” the Schwinn is too big toddlers but is a good fit for preschoolers.
+Similar in size to the Stampede Bikes Charger 12″ (TykesBykes) and the Radio Flyer, the Schwinn has its pro and cons.
 While the TykesBykes costs more, it does come with a brake and a seat that adjusts up to 18″.
 Compared to the Radio Flyer, the Schwinn is more expensive, but comes with air tires.

 When tested out with similarly priced balance bikes, the air tires of the Schwinn were a hit as compared to the foam tires on the Vilano and Trikee Bikke.
 In addition to the tires, the overall solid feel of the bike was appreciated as the Schwinn was reported to feel like a “big boy bike.”
 Our toddler testers had a different experience.
 While one two-year-old in 3T clothes fit fine on the bike, another in 24-month clothing was too short to sit on the seat set to its lowest position.